nautobot/nautobot/docs/configuration/optional-settings.md

 Default: 1000

-An API consumer can request an arbitrary number of objects by appending the "limit" parameter to the URL (e.g. `?limit=1000`).
-This setting defines the maximum limit.
-Setting it to `0` or `None` will allow an API consumer to request all objects by specifying `?limit=0`.
+A web user or API consumer can request an arbitrary number of objects by appending the "limit" parameter to the URL (e.g. `?limit=1000`).
+This parameter defines the maximum acceptable limit.
+Setting this to `0` or `None` will allow a client to retrieve _all_ matching objects at once with no limit by specifying `?limit=0`.

 ---

 ## MEDIA_ROOT

-Default: $BASE_DIR/netbox/media/
+Default: $INSTALL_ROOT/netbox/media/

 The file path to the location where media files (such as image attachments) are stored.
 By default, this is the `netbox/media/` directory within the base NetBox installation path.